TSA Identification Rules – Acceptable Identification For Flying

 Do You Still Need To Follow The 3-1-1 Rule In 2026?

-Acceptable Identification at the TSA Checkpoints
+Acceptable Identification At the TSA Checkpoints

 State-issued REAL ID-compliant driver’s licenses or identification cards are acceptable.
 If you’re unsure whether your ID meets REAL ID standards, check with your state’s motor vehicle department or equivalent authority.
 Remember, a temporary driver’s license cannot be used as identification.